Yarra Valley wine, cider and chocolate tours from Melbourne with Wildlife Tours Australia

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

-For a great introduction to Regional Victoria’s gourmet food and wine scene, you can’t go past the epic Yarra Valley wine, cider and chocolate tours from Melbourne offered by Wildlife Tours Australia.
+For a great introduction to Regional Victoria’s gourmet food and wine scene, you can’t go past this epic Yarra Valley wine, cider and chocolate tours from Melbourne.

 The first stop on these Yarra Valley wine, cider and chocolate tours is Gateway Estate — the region’s hub for the purchase of locally-grown and organic produce.
 This place is a feast for the senses.
 There are so many smells, colours and tastes to take in.